github/docs/content/admin/identity-and-access-management/using-saml-for-enterprise-iam/configuring-authentication-and-provisioning-for-your-enterprise-using-azure-ad.md

 ## About authentication and user provisioning with Azure AD

-Azure Active Directory (Azure AD) is a service from Microsoft that allows you to centrally manage user accounts and access to web applications.
-For more information, see [What is Azure Active Directory?](https://docs.microsoft.com/azure/active-directory/fundamentals/active-directory-whatis) in the Microsoft Docs.
+Microsoft Entra ID is a service from Microsoft that allows you to centrally manage user accounts and access to web applications.
+For more information, see [What is Microsoft Entra ID?](https://docs.microsoft.com/azure/active-directory/fundamentals/active-directory-whatis) in the Microsoft Docs.

 {% data reusables.saml.idp-saml-and-scim-explanation %}